-Goal 1: Increase Walking Rates and Walking Satisfaction in Montgomery County
+Walking Rates and Satisfaction

 The Pedestrian Master Plan aims to increase the number of trips made by walking and rolling (using a mobility device).
 The following is a summary of current pedestrian behavior, including what portion of trips residents-and students, specifically-make by walking, for what purposes residents walk, and resident satisfaction with the pedestrian environment.